EARnagram/lessons/sec4/angular_http/lesson/README.md

 }
 ```

 We call `$http`, then our favorite HTTP verb, `.get`.
-There's one for `.post`, too.
-It's asynchronous, so we'll use `.then` to make sure when it's _done_ it'll do what we want.
+There's one for `.post`, `.put`, and `.delete` too.
+It's asynchronous, so we'll use `.then` - a promise -to make sure when it's _done_ it'll do what we want.
 And what we want is just to overwrite our `.all` array with the response we get back.

 Feel free to `console.log(response)` and see everything that comes back. `.data` is just the data, `.presidents` is the key inside our JSON holding an array of presidents.